Travelling with Autism

 - If are requesting an Important Flyer wristband or lanyard, please be advised you must provide us with a short note from your GP confirming that the person has a diagnosis of autism.

-*Please note that due to high demand we can only issue wristbands or lanyards to people who have travel arrangements made*
+*Please note that due to high demand, we can only issue wristbands and lanyards to people who have confirmed travel arrangements.
+Applications will be processed in order of travel date; we aim to issue wristbands/lanyards 2 weeks (14 days) before travel.

 Please note assistance can also be provided by our assistance service provider OCS: OCS Main Office +353 1 944 0341 (8am - 4pm)